 The Compensation Committee established the Performance Measures for 2022-2024 PSU awards during the first quarter of 2022.
 Substantially consistent with the prior year, Company Performance Measures included adjusted EPS (75%) and TSR (25%) relative to the KBW Regional Banking Index (KRX).
 At the end of the three-year period, Company Performance will be compared against the KRX and placed into the appropriate quartile of relative performance in order to determine the appropriate payout level.
 Performance for adjusted EPS will also be compared to the three-year adjusted EPS goal.
 The Compensation Committee believes these Performance Measures support the achievement of our long-term strategic and financial objectives and create an incentive to deliver stockholder value.
 Actual vesting of the PSUs is contingent upon three-year performance goals established for each Performance Measure.
 The PSUs granted in February 2022 to Messrs.
-Maddox, Peterson and Rapp will cliff vest at the end of the performance period based on certification of performance and can vary between 50% of target for threshold performance and 150% of target for maximum performance; no shares will vest for performance below threshold on both measures.
+Maddox, Peterson and Rapp will cliff vest at the end of the performance period based on certification of performance below threshold on both measures.
 Linear interpolation will be used if achievement is between values, and the entire award will be forfeited if threshold performance is not met on both measures.